freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 History is rife with employees who unleashed catastrophic damage upon their employers, all for their own personal gain.

 Thus, the developer hiring process at most big companies is paranoid as heck.
 Maybe it should be.
-But unfortunately, this makes it harder for _everyone_ to get a developer job – even the most honest of candidates.
+But unfortunately, this makes it harder for *everyone* to get a developer job – even the most honest of candidates.

 As developers, we need proof that our skills are as strong as we say they are.
 We need proof that our work ethic is as steadfast as our employers need it to be.

 That's where reputation comes in.
 It reduces ambiguity.
 It reduces counter-party risk.
 It makes it safer for employers to make a job offer, and to sign an employment contract with you.

-This means that – if you have a strong enough reputation – you may be able to get into the company through a side door – rather than the front door that other applicants have to line up for.
+This means that – if you have a strong enough reputation – you may be able to get into the company through a side door – rather than the front door that other applicants line up for.

 Some companies even have in-house recruiters who can fast track your interview process.
 A strong reputation can also help you command more bargaining power during salary negotiations.

-So let's talk about you can build a strong reputation, and become sought-after by managers.
+So let's talk about how you can build a strong reputation, and become sought-after by managers.

 ### How to Build Your Reputation as a Developer

-There are at least six time-tested ways you can build your reputation as developer.
+There are at least six time-tested ways you can build your reputation as a developer.
 These are:

 1. Hackathons
 2. Contributing to open source
 3. Creating Developer-focused content
 4. Rising in the ranks working at companies who have a "household name"
 5. Building a portfolio of freelance clients
 6. Starting your own open source project, company, or charity

 #### How to Find Hackathons and Other Developer Competitions